 In this article we review two of Harvard Business Review’s four functions of successful business budgeting, and the role of cloud financial software in the process.

-Planning a corporate budget, always a challenge, and it certainly is getting any easier, especially as the role of finance is under pressure to become more strategic
+Planning a corporate budget is always a challenge—and it certainly isn’t getting any easier, especially as the role of finance is under pressure to become more strategic

 So today, with 2017 fast approaching, we review two of the four functions of successful business budgeting as defined in the Harvard Business Review’s, “Budgeting Seeing the Future.”
 Below is the short and sweet version of the first two main functions.

 A financial plan ensures that your organization has the resources to achieve its goals.
 Defining those goals is a subset to the planning step.
 Goals should reflect the mission of your entire organization.
 They can be as broad or specific as you’d like, as long as reaching the goal will help to achieve a greater organizational target.

 One you define your goals, you have to weigh the options you have for meeting them.
 For example, if your goal as a software provider is to increase customer satisfaction by 10 percent, you may consider acquiring the most talented technology experts, or investing in more training, as a way to achieve that goal.

 Once you weigh the options, part three of the business budgeting process is to make a decision on how to achieve the goal, and allocate the appropriate funds within your budget.
 If, as a software provider, you decide training is the way to go, make sure your corporate plan reflects the cost of technology training and certification.